vNPro3s/ai_chatbots_jossis/pro_files/prompt_design.md

 There are many proposed strategies for designing good prompts, and here, we will focus only on some well-known ones.

-## Tactic I. Write clear and specific instructions
+## Strategy I. Write clear and specific instructions

 You must be clear about the task and provide essential details or context.